 Convo in the Elrond Telegram

-Having said that, the team is quite active on their Twitter and share useful updates about the project.
+Plus, the team is quite active on their Twitter and share useful updates about the project.
 They also have an official blog that is kept fresh with contet that keeps their community informed.

-The ERD Token
+The (Discontinued) ERD Token

-The ERD token is used to power the Elrond Network, and it was the second token launched on the Binance Launchpad.
+The ERD token was used to power the Elrond Network, and it was the second token launched on the Binance Launchpad.
 The lottery format initial equity offering ended on July 1, with the Elrond Network raising $3.25 million.
 That sale offered 5 billion ERD tokens or 25% of the total 20 billion token supply.

 ERD tokens sold for $0.00065 each during the IEO, with the winning lottery ticket holders receiving 461,538.61 ERD, or $300 worth.
 There were a total of 10,833 winning lottery tickets.